davidrenouf/PR205_EnR4D/README.md

  --> Projects : Projet EnR4D

- Puis "Submit new issue"
+ Finally, "Submit new issue"

- Elle s'ajoute automatiquement dans le projet dans la colonne "To Do"
+ The User Story will be added automatically on the rubrik "To Do" of the Github Project.